What's PLANERGY?

 1. Embrace Automation

 If tackling an internal procurement audit seems daunting, take comfort in the knowledge that a single change can make the entire process infinitely easier.
-Choosing an automated, cloud-based procurement software solution like Planergy takes the strain out of audit work by streamlining and automating most of the processes involved.
+Choosing an automated, cloud-based procurement software solution like PLANERGY takes the strain out of audit work by streamlining and automating most of the processes involved.

 With artificial intelligence, centralized document management, and improved collaboration and communication through the cloud, all of your procurement workflows will be visible and ready for real-time review and optimization whenever you like.